 cURL supports many other types of proxies and options to use with those proxies, but expanding further would be beyond the scope of this guide.
 Check out the cURL man page for more information about proxy tunneling, SOCKS proxies, authentication, etc.

 Chunked download large files

 We’ve already shown how you can stop and resume file transfers, but what if we wanted cURL to only download a chunk of a file?
 That way, we could download a large file in multiple chunks.

 It’s possible to download only certain portions of a file, in case you needed to stay under a download cap or something like that.
-The –range flag is used to accomplish this.
+You can use the –range flag to accomplish this.

-Sizes must be written in bytes.
+You must write size in bytes.
 So if we wanted to download the latest Ubuntu .iso file in 100 MB chunks, our first command would look like this:

 $ curl --range 0-99999999 http://releases.ubuntu.com/18.04/ubuntu-18.04.3-desktop-amd64.iso ubuntu-part1